 The country ranked higher (57th) than the Philippines in the overall average global wages.
-With the proposed flat rate approved by the Tripartite Wage Committee, it is expected that the average salary in Thailand will increase.
+With the proposed flat rate approved by the Tripartite Wage Committee, the average salary in Thailand is expected to increase.

 The elements that affect the average salary in Thailand

-Salaries in Thailand are affected by several factors such as the following.
+A worker’s average income in Thailand is affected by several factors, such as the following.

-Non-degree holders can still earn up to US$449.83 monthly.
+Non-degree holders can still earn up to THB 15,621.56 (US$450.45) monthly.
 However, most of them don’t have the chance to increase their earnings compared to most college graduates.

-The current daily minimum wage in the country ranges from US$9.65 to US$10.36.
+In October 2022, Thailand’s daily minimum wage increased by 5%, ranging from THB 328 to 354 (US$9.46 to 10.21).
 Like in other countries, wages in most large cities are higher compared to the provinces.

-Here are some of the wages in major cities in Thailand.
+Here is a table of the minimum wage in major cities in Thailand.

 |City||Daily minimum wage|